OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/troubleshooting/troubleshooting.md

 # GeoProcessor / Troubleshooting #

-The GeoProcessor is a Python application that uses Python modules:
+The GeoProcessor is a Python application that uses Python modules, including:

+* GeoProcessor UI that uses PyQt
-* GeoProcessor components such as commands
+* GeoProcessor commands and processing libraries
 * software that is part of the underlying GIS software (QGIS and ArcGIS Pro, depending on GeoProcessor version)
 * third-party Python packages